Senior lecturer at the Department of Computer Science, Loughborough University, UK.

 Since then, I have worked in universities, UK and abroad, as a lecturer and researcher.
 I have worked as a part-time lecturer and researcher at Coventry University and the University of Warwick; and was also employed as a senior lecturer and acting Head of Department at P.A.
 University College in Larnaca, Cyprus.

-Currently I am Senior Lecturer (Associate Professor) specialising in Data Science and A.I at the Department of Computer Science, Loughborough University, U.K. I am teaching the Data Mining module that is a compulsory module of MSc in Artificial Intelligence; and the Big Data and A.I module that is part of MSc in Data Science course for which I am Programme Director.
+I am Senior Lecturer (Associate Professor) specialising in Data Science and A.I at the Department of Computer Science, Loughborough University, U.K. I am teaching the Data Mining module that is a compulsory module of MSc in Artificial Intelligence; and the Big Data and A.I module that is part of MSc in Data Science course for which I am Programme Director.
 Currently supervising a small team of PhD students working on AI, machine vision, NLP & image processing projects.
-I am currently recruiting self-funded PhD students.
+I am recruiting self-funded (or with sponsor) on these topics (which will be adjusted based on student interests).

 Prior to that I was Associate Professor of Data Science and Artificial Intelligence at the School of Science and Technology, Nottingham Trent University, U.K (See my LinkedIn for more information).